 American Dreams Are Powered By College Completion

-At CCA, we're leveraging our Alliance and implementing strategies around the country to close achievement gaps, boost graduation rates and ensure every student has the opportunity to achieve their dreams.
+At CCA, we're leveraging our Alliance and implementing strategies around the country to close institutional performance gaps, boost graduation rates and ensure every student has the opportunity to achieve their dreams.

 There are more than 20 million Americans enrolled in college right now.
 Recent high school graduates, working parents, first-generation students, skilled-trade workers – all of them striving to earn a degree or other credential, build a fulfilling career, and pursue their dreams.
 Far too often, American higher education is failing them.